 Studying for Step 2 CK is wondrous compared to Step 1 in the sense that your resource utilization is vastly simplified.
 By consolidating your resources and being strategic with your precious few moments of studying each day, you can simultaneously complete your rotations, study for your shelf exams, and prepare for Step 2 CK!

-Perhaps few things can trigger a catecholamine surge for medical students faster than the mention of the Step 1 exam.
+Perhaps only a few things can trigger a catecholamine surge for medical students faster than the mention of the Step 1 exam.
 Even for those of us who have ostensibly moved on to life-after-the-exam, thinking about it can still put our amygdalae into overdrive.
-This autonomic response may seem exaggerated to those unfamiliar with the exam.
-Still, […]
+This autonomic response may seem exaggerated to those unfamiliar with the […]

 Shelf exams are a critical part of clinical rotations and we’ve now made it easier to prepare with a shelf review mode dedicated to the topics they test.